Best ₹1 Crore Health Insurance Plans 2026 - Real Costs

 | ₹25L base + ₹75L super top-up | Base: ₹11,000 + Top-up: ₹3,500 | ₹14,500 total |

-How a super top-up works: The super top-up kicks in once your hospitalization bill exceeds the deductible (your base plan's sum insured).
-If your base plan is ₹10L and your bill is ₹25L, the base plan pays the first ₹10L and the super top-up pays the remaining ₹15L.
+How a super top-up works: The super top-up kicks in once your cumulative eligible claims for the policy year exceed the deductible (your base plan's sum insured) - not each bill on its own.
+If your base plan is ₹10L and a single bill is ₹25L, the base pays the first ₹10L and the top-up pays ₹15L.
+Equally, two separate ₹6L admissions add up to ₹12L, so the top-up pays the ₹2L above your deductible.
+That aggregation is what separates a super top-up from a plain top-up.

 Read more: Base vs super top-up explained